For data-driven marketing, it's essential to get customer data of the highest quality possible.

 Inaccurate retention reports

 Because of the identification issues, you can notice weaker cohorts in your retention reports.
 This can lead to wrong conclusions on customer outflow.
-Find more detailed information on the effect of cookie restrictions on marketing analytics in Renta’s report.
+Find more detailed information on the effect of cookies restrictions in our article.

 Now let's dive deeper into the tech stuff and see how data quality can easily be improved with the use of server-side tracking.